Victoria Aitken

-Catherine Victoria Aitken (née Lockwood; born 20 April 1965), formerly Victoria, Countess Spencer, is a British former fashion model and former wife of Charles Spencer, 9th Earl Spencer, the younger brother of Diana, Princess of Wales.
+Catherine Victoria Aitken (née Lockwood; born 20 April 1965), formerly Victoria Spencer, Countess Spencer, is a British former fashion model and addiction counsellor, also known for being the former wife of Charles Spencer, 9th Earl Spencer, the younger brother of Diana, Princess of Wales.

-Marriages and family
+Family

-Catherine Victoria Lockwood was born in Windsor, the daughter of John Lockwood, an airline executive, and Jean Lockwood, Holt.
+Catherine Victoria Lockwood was born in Windsor, the only daughter of John Ernest Lockwood (deceased in 2010), an airline executive, and Jean Lockwood, Holt.
 Her brother Christopher Lockwood is a journalist and was Deputy Head of the Number 10 Policy Unit from May 2013 to May 2015.
+In London, her family lived on The Terrace in Barnes.

+Modelling career

+Victoria Lockwood began to model at age 19 after being discovered by American photographer Bruce Weber, who also photographed her for her first fashion feature in Tatler in October 1984.

+According to Bellazon.com, one of the largest online fashion communities, she initially worked with Premier Models in London before moving to Click Models in New York City and FAM Models in Paris.
+In addition to Tatler, she was pictured in well-known magazines such as British Vogue, American Vogue, Vogue Italia, Marie Claire, Elle Japan, and Harper’s Bazaar, among others.

+During her youth, she struggled with eating disorders and substance dependence but gave up drugs, including heroin, before her first marriage in 1989 and has not returned to them since.

+First marriage

-On 16 September 1989, she married Charles Spencer, then Viscount Althorp, at the Church of St Mary, Great Brington.
-Her wedding dress of champagne French antique lace with Russian sable trim was designed by Tomasz Starzewski, and she wore the Spencer Tiara.
+On 16 September 1989, after a six-week courtship, she married Charles Spencer, then Viscount Althorp, at the Church of St. Mary the Virgin, Great Brington.
+The ceremony was conducted by the local vicar, Rev. Norman Knibbs, and the then Archbishop of Canterbury, Robert Runcie, met the bride in the doorway of the church.

+Her engagement ring was made up of ruby and diamond topped with a crown, similar to one ring that belonged to Queen Victoria, while her wedding dress of champagne French antique lace with Russian sable trim was designed by Tomasz Starzewski.
+She wore the Spencer Tiara.
 Althorp's nephews Prince Harry and Alexander Fellowes were the pageboys at their wedding and his nieces Eleanor Fellowes and Emily McCorquodale were bridesmaids.

-During their marriage, she was known as Viscountess Althorp and later as Countess Spencer.
-They have four children:
+During their marriage, she was known as Viscountess Althorp and later, with the death of her father-in-law in March 1992, as Countess Spencer.
+They had four children: